sindresorhus/p-map/readme.md

 ### pMapSkip

-Return this value from a `mapper` function to skip adding a value in the returned array.
+Return this value from a `mapper` function to skip including the value in the returned array.

 ```js
 import pMap, {pMapSkip} from 'p-map';